How to Butcher a Chicken, Part 2: Gutting, and Cutting Chickens into Parts

-Cutting Off the Yellow Feet and Legs
+Cutting Off the Yellow Feet and Lower Legs

-The first step in cutting up or gutting a chicken is to remove the yellow-skinned legs and feet.
+The first step in cutting up a chicken is to remove the yellow-skinned legs and feet.
 Find the "break" in the joint between the yellow and white/pink portions of leg, and slice right through.
 You may have to cut from both the front and back of the joint to do a clean job.

 If your knife does not go through fairly easily, reassess where the joint really is, and try again.